Latest Update : Aug.20, 2021

 By establishing an internal control system that disciplines business management, we will reinforce corporate governance and strongly fulfill the company's social responsibilities, as well as further increase corporate value.

-Based on the Companies Act, the Company enacted its Basic Policy for Formulation of an Internal Control System by a resolution of the Meeting of the Board of Directors in an effort to ensure the sound management of the Company.
+Based on the Companies Act, the Company enacted its Basic Policy for the Formulation of an Internal Control System by a resolution of the Meeting of the Board of Directors in an effort to ensure the sound management of the Company.

 Structure of Internal Control System, etc.

 1. Structure to assure that Directors', Executive Officers' & Technical Officers' and employees' execution of duties conform to laws and regulations and Articles of Incorporation

 - (1) The MinebeaMitsumi Group has set up a management structure regarding compliance and established the MinebeaMitsumi Group Code of Conduct (hereafter the "Code of Conduct"), the MinebeaMitsumi Group Officer and Employee Compliance Guidelines (hereafter the "Compliance Guidelines") and Compliance Management Rules (hereafter the "Rules") in order to have group company Directors, Executive Officers & Technical Officers and employees follow laws and regulations, the Company's Articles of Incorporation and the Company Credo.

 - (2) These Code of Conduct and Compliance Guidelines have set the specific guidelines and standards that have to be observed for labor, safety and health, environment protection, and ethical management.
 In order to enforce this, the Compliance Committee was established to control the Group's compliance efforts in a cross-sectional manner, as well as educating officers and staff members.
 In the Rules, the basic policy, such as a basic policy of the compliance in our group, organization, and management rules are defined, and the various measures regarding maintenance of organization and compliance are implemented appropriately.